tiby312/tagu/README.md

 Attributes are fed through a escape protectors.
 Tag names are fed through escape protectors.
 User can bypass this by using `build::raw_escapable()` and `AttrWrite::writer_escapable()`.
 The element chaining system works by having each element implement a render_head(), and a render_tail() function.
 This means a user can easily only call render_head() and deliberately not call render_tail().

+### What happened to the tagger crate?

+I left the tagger crate alone and made this into a brand new crate because while it does have all the functionality of tagger, it is more complicated.
+Some people might just like the simplicity of tagger.
+However, I recommend people choose hypermelon over tagger, because I think its a lot more flexible.
+The ability to pass around element chains like structs is really useful in my experience.